Kav1n-Lal/LLM_ollama_llama_langchain_MCQ_generator_app/README.md

 - **Hardware:** Operates on CPU; no GPU required.

 ## 🤖 How to Use
-- Copy the cloned repository path and on lines 35 and 87 in final_mcq_app.py the **file paths of the cloned folder and the vectorstore**  before running the code.
+- Copy the cloned repository path and on lines 35 and 87 in final_mcq_app.py enter the **file paths of the cloned folder and the vectorstore**  before running the code.
-- Upon running the application, you'll be presented with a box to upload your pdf file, after successfull storing of the text into the vector database, enter the topic from the pdf file to generate MCQs.
+- Upon running the application, you'll be presented with a box to upload your pdf file, upload the file and after successfull storing of the text into the vector database, enter the topic from the pdf file to generate MCQs.
 - After successfull MCQ generation, check the generated MCQs and click on the **Download generated MCQs** button to download the MCQs as **.txt** file.